Advice for Planning a Wedding During a Pandemic

 The thing about love is it doesn’t stop for anything and the world just keeps on turning.
 So we’re here to help– let us give you some advice, strategies, and budgeting tips for navigating planning during this uncertain time.

-To the 2020 couples who have postponed/are planning to: Let’s get down to the nitty-gritty!
+To the 2020 couples who had to postpone: Let’s get down to the nitty-gritty!

 1. Double, triple, quadruple check all of your contracts.
 This is so important during this crazy time because in small print there is always a clause that states “what if” this happens.
 Know that this pandemic is not your fault – therefore, you should not be giving an arm and a leg to make changes or cancellations.
 When rescheduling with vendors and or your venue, get a new contract or an affidavit and ask for a clause that revolves around the current situation.

 2. Go with your gut.
-If you have a feeling your 2020 wedding will not happen and you’re no longer comfortable with a 250 person wedding in a ballroom, switch it up.
+If you are worried your re-scheduled 2021 wedding will not happen and/or you’re no longer comfortable with a large gathering, switch it up.
 Make you and your guests comfortable, while still having the day of your dreams, it is possible!

 You can always lower your guest count– make an A or a B guest list and go from there.
 Switch your venue to your backyard or another outdoor space– with the right vendors and support, your wedding will be perfect!